aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Amazon SageMaker Studio domain is deployed in a dedicated VPC.
 Each [elastic network interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) used by SageMaker domain is created within a private dedicated subnet and attached to the specified security groups
 + `Data Science Team VPC` can be configured with internet access by attaching a **NAT gateway**.
 You can also run this VPC in internet-free mode without any inbound or outbound internet access
 + All access to S3 is routed via S3 VPC endpoints
-+ All access to SageMaker API and runtime as welle as to AWS public services is routed via VPC endpoints
++ All access to SageMaker API and runtime as welle as to all used AWS public services is routed via VPC endpoints
 + A PyPI repository mirror running on Fargate is hosted within your network to provide a python package repository in internet-free mode (_not implemented in this version_)
 + AWS Service Catalog is used to deploy a data science environment and SageMaker project templates
 + All user roles are deployed into Data Science account IAM
++ Provisioning of all IAM roles is completely separated from the deployment of the data science environment.
+You can use your own processes to provision the needed IAM roles.

 ## AWS Service Catalog approach
 All self-provisoned products in this solution such as Data Science environment, SageMaker Studio user profile, SageMaker Notebooks, and MLOps project templates are delivered and deployed via [AWS Service Catalog](https://aws.amazon.com/servicecatalog).